willnotwish/pi-pico-experiments/docs/leds.md

 Start with a basic NPN transistor as a switch.
 Note that this will invert the signal.
 We adjust for this in software: our routines `setOne` and `setZero` need to be transposed.

+__This didn't work.
+A transitor switch is too slow.
+See a more detailed discussion.__

 ### Power supply considerations
 The Pico needs a 3.3V supply.
 The SK2812 runs off 5V.
 The other LED strip uses the WS2811 running off 12V.